LogeshVel/Logesh_Sakthivel.github.io/README.md

   - **To-Do CLI APP**

-      To-DO APP for the CLI users.
+      To-Do APP for the CLI users.
       You can add tasks to your list.
 Mark the task as done.
 Remove the task without marking it as done.

       This APP has 3 lists.